 Stuart graduated from the University of Aberdeen with an Honours Degree in English in 1978.
 He trained at BBC Radio in London and worked as a Radio Producer and Presenter with Radio Tay and Radio Scotland.
 He then joined Scottish Television as a sports reporter and presenter.
 He joined the Special Programmes Department at LWT in 1986.

 He is married to television producer Patricia McGowan and has two sons.

 Brian started True Vision in 1995.
 Its first production, The Dying Rooms, was nominated for 2 BAFTAs and won numerous other awards including an Emmy and the Prix Italia.
 Brian has produced and directed numerous international documentaries through True Vision for the BBC, Channel Four, HBO and Discovery.
 Mostly tackling human rights and social issuest, they have garnered awards, including 7 Emmies, 2 Peabodies and 7 BAFTAs.

-The Film Committee is vital to the running of the EE British Academy Film Awards and plays a crucial...
+The Film Committee is vital to the running of BAFTA's Film Awards and plays a crucial role in developing...